crotteau/FitLit/README.md

 - $ `npm start`
 - Navigate to http://localhost:8080/ in your browser

-### Next steps
-Additional enhancements could include:
-- Incorporate user authorization for real people to use
-- Adjust data placement and display to enhance readability
-- Rethink selective color use to draw attention towards key information
-- Provide a secure user portal that displays personal contact information
-- Display friends list on a separate page with their current goals, allowing interaction between friends.

 ### Screenshots
 ![Screenshot 2024-02-12 at 5 44 21 PM](https://github.com/AsherSpurr/fitlit/assets/144856487/cefcfe08-ebfa-4fb5-a610-14ef913e60c0)